punit-naik/file-server/README.md

 ### Run

+You can run this project in multiple ways, see below:

 1. `lein run`

     This will run the server on a random free port and will serve files and folders from the directory this command is being run in.